Closing the Gap between TD Learning and Supervised Learning with $Q$-Conditioned Maximization: Additional Results

-In this section, we validate the accuracy of the CVAE's estimation of the discounted future state distribution by implementing the computation method outlined in \citet{eysenbach2020c} within a tabular setting.
-It is important to note that here we are solely validating the accuracy of the CVAE in estimating the discounted future state distribution, which is unrelated to the actual implementation of the CVAE in our \textbf{GC\textit{Rein}SL} framework.
+In this section, we validate the accuracy of the Normalizing Flows's estimation of the discounted future state distribution by implementing the computation method outlined in \citet{eysenbach2020c} within a tabular setting.
+It is important to note that here we are solely validating the accuracy of the Normalizing Flows in estimating the discounted future state distribution, which is unrelated to the actual implementation of the Normalizing Flows in our \textbf{GC\textit{Rein}SL} framework.

 Specifically, we compute the true discounted future state distribution in a modified GridWorld environment example and evaluate the estimation error by comparing it against the true distribution.
-We also compare the predictions of $Q$-learning and C-learning \citep{eysenbach2020c} with the true future state density.
+We also compare the predictions of CVAE\citep{sohn2015learning}, C-learning \citep{eysenbach2020c} and CRL\citep{eysenbach2022contrastive} with the true future state density.
 First, we introduce the modified GridWorld environment used in this experiment.
 This environment is characterized by stochastic dynamics and a continuous state space, such that the true $Q$-function for the indicator reward is zero.
 Specifically, the environment has a size of $5 \times 5$, where the agent observes a noisy version of its current state.
 More precisely, when the agent is located at position $(i, j)$, it observes the state $(i + \epsilon_i, j + \epsilon_j)$, where $\epsilon_i, \epsilon_j \sim \text{Unif}[-0.5, 0.5]$.
 Note that the observation uniquely identifies the agent's position, so there is no partial observability.
 Similar to \citet{eysenbach2020c}, we analytically compute the exact future state density function by first determining the future state density of the underlying GridWorld, noting that the density is uniform within each cell.
-We generated a tabular policy by sampling from a Dirichlet (1) distribution, and sampled 100 trajectories of length 100 from this policy for CVAE training.
+We generated a tabular policy by sampling from a Dirichlet (1) distribution, and sampled 100 trajectories of length 100 from this policy for Normalizing Flows training.

 \paragraph{Analytic Future State Distribution} Then, as described in \citet{eysenbach2020c}, we can compute the true discounted future state distribution by first constructing the following two metrics: